syedarehaq/wikipedia_gender_concepts_establishment/README.md

-# Innovation Networks in ADVANCE
+# Establishment of gender related concpets in Wikipedia

 Welcome!